Phase II Watershed Implementation Plan: Reforestation Efforts

 How much space is required for planting?

-For rural reforestations, the County is especially interested in areas of one acre or larger.
+For rural reforestations, the County is interested in areas of one acre or larger.
 Preferably, this area should be open space (lawn or grass).
 However, landowners can still request areas smaller than one acre or larger fragmented areas to be evaluated for feasibility of planting.

 For urban reforestation, planting street-side trees in the median/right-of-way is an excellent space to consider planting a new urban tree.
 However, certain specifications must be met to ensure both long-term survival and that tree root systems and canopies do not interfere with sidewalks, driver visibility, existing infrastructure, or utilities.
 Ideal areas are: